bhamrick/precision_system/90-relay.md

 location of the shortest suit (the 1).
 7231 means that the higher of the two remaining suits is 2 cards and the lower is 3 cards, and vice versa for 7321.

+**Special case:** When an unpassed responder shows the 7321 pattern via 3NT here, they are still completely unlimited, and so the 3NT bid is **forcing**.
+In all other cases, a responder with a super-positive will zoom past 3NT, meaning that a minimal relayer can safely pass.

 If equal shortness was shown (via 3:clubs:):

 * 3:hearts: shows 6322 pattern.